Best homeowners insurance in South Carolina for 2025

 - Flood insurance: Flood damage is not covered by standard homeowners insurance policies, but it is an important coverage type to consider, since flooding can have devastating financial consequences.
 Usually, you will need to buy a separate flood insurance policy through FEMA’s National Flood Insurance Program (NFIP) or private flood insurers, although a few companies offer flood coverage as an endorsement to your homeowners policy.

 - Earthquake coverage: Although earthquakes that cause significant damage are not common in South Carolina, one could happen at any time.
-Many home insurance companies offer earthquake coverage as an endorsement, but you may need to purchase a separate policy if you are in a particularly high-risk area.
+Earthquake damage isn’t covered by a standard home policy, but many companies offer earthquake coverage as an endorsement.
+You may need to purchase it as a separate policy, however, if you are in a particularly high-risk area.

-- Identity theft coverage: Many home insurance companies offer an endorsement for identity theft, which can help you pay for the costs associated with a stolen identity.
+- Identity theft coverage: Some home insurance companies include this coverage as part of the standard policy.
+Others offer an endorsement for identity theft, which can help you pay for costs associated with a stolen identity.
 This could include lawyer fees and credit monitoring expenses.

 Discussing your unique situation with a licensed insurance agent might be a good idea.
 A local agent should be able to help guide you to choose appropriate coverage so that your homeowners policy fits both your budget and your insurance needs.